davidtchiu/davidtchiu.github.io/teaching/cs240/hwk4.schelling/index.md

 - The number of generations should be reflected in the subtitle of your page.

-- So that we can actually see the changes happening in real time, add a 100ms delay between each generation.
+- So that we can actually see the changes happening in real-time, add a 100ms delay between each generation.
 Look into the `await` operation and the `Promise` obejct.

 - Your program should demonstrate good modularity and abstraction.
 For instance, use of inner functions would be appreciated.